meteor/galaxy-docs/content/seo.md

 <h4 id="confirmation">Confirmation</h4>

-You can check to see if your changes took hold by running this command:
+You can check to see if your changes took hold by running the <a href="https://curl.haxx.se/download.html">curl</a> command.
+If the URL of your app is www.example.com, you would run this command:

 `curl 'https://www.launchisland.com/?_escaped_fragment_='`